Quick and Easy Ceviche Recipe

 • Seasonings – Red onion, fresh jalapeno, orange bell pepper, fresh cilantro, minced garlic, and ginger.

-Ingredients in a glass bowl next to the marinade ingredients in a measuring cup.
+Ingredients for shrimp and cod ceviche in a glass bowl next to the marinade ingredients in a measuring cup.

 What is ceviche?